SEAN: June is busting out all over, and while the schedule is not back to normal yet, it’s better than May was.

 ANNA: Sounds good!

-MELINDA: To illustrate my above point, I’m SO here for this.
+MJ: To illustrate my above point, I’m SO here for this.
 I will seek it out.

 SEAN: Also out early digitally: A Centaur’s Life 18 and Skeleton Knight in Another World light novel 6.

 In print, Seven Seas has quite a bit.
 Debuting is The Invincible Shovel, a light novel that I found hilarious when I reviewed the early digital copy.
 And we also see Sarazanmai: Reo and Mabu, the manga prequel to the upcoming light novels based on the anime.

 ASH: I really need to catch up on Sarazanmai in general.

 SEAN: Also out in print: Dungeon Builder: The Demon King’s Labyrinth is a Modern City!
 2, How Heavy Are the Dumbbells You Lift?
 3, Magical Girl Site 12, Miss Kobayashi’s Dragon Maid 9, and Saint Seiya: Saintia Sho 10.